LCFS Electricity and Hydrogen Provisions

 The Board has approved amendments to the LCFS regulation to establish an equity-based framework for the possible uses of the value from holdback credits (base credits remaining after contributing to the CFR program), consistent with legislative priorities.
 The amendments require opt-in EDUs, starting 2022, to spend up to 50 percent of the revenue from the holdback credits to support transportation electrification projects that benefit disadvantaged, low-income, and rural communities.

-- Summary of Calculation Methodology for Base Credits Issued to Electrical Distribution Utilities
+- Calculation Methodology for Base Credits Issued to Electrical Distribution Utilities

 - Methodology for Determining Electricity Consumption of Electric Forklifts for Reporting in the LCFS